What’s the difference between a fixed vs. adjustable-rate mortgage?

 What is a fixed-rate mortgage?

-The definition of a fixed-rate mortgage is simple: your mortgage interest rate and the principal and interest portion of your monthly payment stay the same for the life of the loan.
-Whether you choose a 15- or 30-year mortgage, your rate won’t change, making it easier to plan and budget long-term.
+The definition of a fixed-rate mortgage is simple: Your mortgage interest rate and the principal and interest portion of your monthly payment stay the same for the life of the loan.
+Whether you choose a 15- or 30-year mortgage, your rate won’t change.
 That kind of consistency can be a huge plus for long-term planning and budgeting.

-- Predictable loan payments over the term of the loan
+- More predictable loan payments over the term of the loan

 - Protection from rising mortgage interest rates

-- Easier budgeting over the life of the loan
+- Helpful budgeting over the life of the loan

 Fixed-rate loans are ideal when you want consistency in payments, especially if interest rates rise.